 Trash Nothing: Similar to Freecycle, Trash Nothing lets you give or get stuff for free in your local community.
 Just create an account and post up a photo and description of what you’d like to give to be reused!

 Buy Nothing Facebook Groups: Buy Nothing groups are another great place to exchange used stuff, like clothes!
 Just go to Facebook and search “Buy Nothing” + your city or broader region.
 Make sure your stuff is in decent condition, though, with this method.

 Local Animal Shelters: Check in with your community’s animal shelter, wildlife rescue organization, or even a veterinarian’s office to see if they could use old worn-out textiles as bedding or blankets for animals.

-Textile Recycling in the US
+Clothing Textile Recycling

 Wearables Collections (NYC only): Organization that collects clothing in New York City.
 You can drop off clothing anytime at 180 W. 9th St Brooklyn, NY 11231, in various participating commercial and residential buildings throughout the city, or at one of the 31 GrowNYC’s weekly Greenmarkets the organization is at.
 You can also schedule a home pick-up for $20.